semgrep/bento/README.md

 ## Bento Checks
 > Visit [checks.bento.dev](https://checks.bento.dev) for detailed documentation.

-Bento's check approach is to target popular frameworks (Flask), rather than an entire languages (Python).
-We've found that program analysis tends to tackle language issues rather than framework issues, and we want to see more work done in the community like the React plugin for ESLint.
+Bento's check approach is to target popular frameworks (Flask, Requests, Boto3), rather than entire languages (Python, JavaScript).
+We've found that program analysis tends to tackle language issues rather than framework issues, and we want to see more work done in the community like [eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react).

-We're currently focused on checks for Flask and it's sister libraries.
-These checks include ones like:
+We're currently focused on checks for Flask and its sister libraries.
+These checks include:

 * `unescaped-file-extensions`: Flask doesn’t automatically escape Jinja templates unless they have `.html`, `.htm`, `.xml`, or `.xhtml` extensions.
 This check fires if templates without these extensions are used and if their context variables aren’t manually escaped, which could leave your application vulnerable to [DOM based XSS attacks](https://www.owasp.org/index.php/DOM_Based_XSS).
 * `send-file-open`: This check will detect the use of `open(...)` passed in to `flask.send_file` without the appropriate keyword args — either `mimetype` or `attachment_filename`. `open(...)` without these keywords throws a `ValueError` at runtime.